spreedly/engineering-blog/source/posts/programming-puzzles-are-not-the-answer-how-spreedly-does-work-samples.html.md

 *A guide to creating fair and effective hiring work samples.*

 It’s a common topic of discussion amongst technical organizations that the traditional, in-person, conversation-based, interview process for developers is [flawed](http://www.wired.com/2015/04/hire-like-google/).
-The conventional process does not measure a candidate’s ability to perform the job in question, does not result in more successful hires, and is allows implicit bias to sneak in.
+The conventional process does not measure a candidate’s ability to perform the job in question, does not result in more successful hires, and allows for implicit bias.
 As a result, many companies use an interview process based on programming puzzles: one-time exercises that test a candidate’s ability to solve a specific, well-known problem.

 While this may be a step in the right direction, it’s still a hugely biased and ineffective approach to hiring.
 In this post I explain how we do hiring at Spreedly and, specifically, how we measure a candidate’s competence using job and company specific work samples.

 ## What’s wrong with programming puzzles?

 If you’ve ever been asked as part of the interview process to code a B-Tree data structure, or to binary sort an array, or develop a game of tic-tac-toe, then you’ve been given a programming puzzle.
-Programming puzzles are often timed, or even worse, administered on-site during the interview process.
+Programming puzzles are generic development tests that are often timed, or even worse, administered on-site during the interview process.
 There are several flaws with this approach, including:

 - The puzzles themselves are heavily biased towards people with formal computer science education.
 Right away this cuts out many talented individuals coming from non-traditional backgrounds and kills any semblance of inclusiveness.
 - Being timed or tested applies a certain amount of pressure to the candidate, which can drastically reduce their ability to think and put their best foot forward.
-- The puzzles are not a reflection of the work the company actually does, making their results un-indicative of a person’s ability to contribute to the team.
+- The puzzles are not a reflection of the work the company actually does, and do not indicate a person's ability to contribute to the team.

 The coding part of an interview process should be indicative of the candidate’s potential role and should be conducted in a working environment that most closely resembles the company’s environment.
 Timed programming puzzles miss on both counts.

 ## An alternative: Work samples

 At Spreedly, work samples are our preferred method of measuring a candidate’s technical abilities.
-We think they address many of the shortcomings of generic programming puzzles, with relatively few drawbacks.
+We think they address many of the shortcomings of generic programming puzzles, with minimal trade-offs.

-What is a work sample?
+What does a work sample at Spreedly even mean?
 Simply put, a work sample is an objectively and blindly graded domain-specific development task that the candidate completes on their own time.
 If you’re applying to a payment service company like Spreedly, you might expect to have a work sample dealing with some part of the payment processing flow.
 If you were applying to a platform provider, you might be asked to design a prototype version of a request router within well defined constraints.

 > Work samples should be a reflection of what the company does and how they do it.
-They are as much about the company measuring the candidate as the candidate measuring the company.
+They are as much about the candidate measuring the company as the company measuring the candidate.

 Work samples will, necessarily, vary greatly between companies - and that’s the point!
 They should be a reflection of what the company does and how they do it.
 They are as much about the company measuring the candidate as the candidate measuring the company.
-We’ve spent a lot of time at Spreedly both identifying and refining work samples for all levels of our engineering positions (and even across the org!) and think we’ve identified the key characteristics of a good work sample.
+We’ve spent a lot of time at Spreedly both identifying and refining work samples for all levels of our engineering positions (and even across the org) and think we’ve identified the key characteristics of a good work sample.

 ## Choose a relevant exercise